the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_decomposition/_index.md

 3. Frames Per Second (FPS) is a rate we care about in the field of animation.
 You can calculate this rate by dividing the total number of frames over the total length of the animation.
 Calculate the FPS of this animation.
 4. Look inside the `draw_animation()` function.
 How many times is the for-loop here running, and how did you find this number?
 What is the difference between `settings.NUMREPEATS` and `settings.NUMFRAMES`?
 5. You will see that there are four conditionals inside the for-loop of `draw_animation()`.
 Calculate what the numbers in the conditionals are equivalent to: `num_frames/4`, `num_frames/2`, `3*num_frames/4`, `num_frames`.
-6. There are four if-statements, but only three triangles drawn on the screen.
+6. There are four if-statements, but only three triangles are drawn on the screen.
 What happened to the fourth triangle?
 Explain in at least once sentence.
 7. Change the last if-statement so that the animation is able to draw and animate all four triangles.
+What did you change?

 {{< /checkpoint >}}